-A. Written entry of appearance.
-Whenever counsel undertakes to represent a defendant in any criminal action, he will file a written entry of appearance in the cause, unless he has been appointed by written order of the court.
-For the purpose of this rule, the filing of any pleading signed by counsel constitutes an entry of appearance.

-B. Duration of representation.
+- A. Written entry of appearance.
+Whenever counsel undertakes to represent a defendant in any criminal action, the attorney will file a written entry of appearance in the cause, unless the attorney has been appointed by written order of the court.
+For the purpose of this rule, the filing of any pleading signed by counsel constitutes an entry of appearance. - B. Oral entry of appearance.
+With permission of the court, an attorney may enter an appearance on behalf of a defendant by oral communication with the court, provided a written entry of appearance is filed within three (3) days. - C. Duration of representation.
 An attorney who has entered an appearance or who has been appointed by the court shall continue such representation until relieved by the court.